8bitbuddhist/nix-configuration/README.md

 #### Using Remote builds

+Nix can create builds for or on remote systems, and transfer them via SSH.

+##### Generating a build on a remote system

+You can run a build on a remote server, then pull it down to the local system.
+This is called a `distributedBuild`.

+> [!NOTE]
-You can build any Nix or NixOS expression on a remote system before copying it over, as long as the root user on the local system has SSH access to the build target.
+> For distributed builds, the root user on the local system needs SSH access to the build target.
+This is done automatically.

 To enable root builds on a host, add this to its config: